rust-lang/prev.rust-lang.org/faq.md

 Use of curly braces to denote blocks is a common design choice in a variety of programming languages, and Rust's consistency is useful for people already familiar with the style.

-Curly braces also allow for more flexible syntax for the programmer, a simpler parser in the compiler, and help reduce the possibility of logic mistakes caused by incorrect indentation, like Apple's classic [goto fail](https://gotofail.com/) bug.
+Curly braces also allow for more flexible syntax for the programmer, a simpler parser in the compiler, and help reduce the possibility of logic mistakes caused by incorrect indentation, like Apple's [goto fail](https://gotofail.com/) bug.

-#### I can leave out parentheses on if conditions, why do I have to put brackets around single line blocks?
+#### I can leave out parentheses on `if` conditions, why do I have to put brackets around single line blocks?
 Why is the C style not allowed?

 Rust does not require parentheses around the conditional for `if`, `else if`, and the like.
 If C-style bracketless blocks were allowed, there would be no clear delineation between the condition and the body of the block.
-Requiring braces also eliminates the dangling-else problem, where nested if-else expressions can lead to ambiguity.
+Requiring braces also eliminates the dangling-else problem, where nested if-else expressions can be to ambiguous.

 #### Why is there no literal syntax for dictionaries?

+There are two data types in the Rust standard library that fit the definition of a "dictionary": `BTreeMap` and `HashMap`, but they have different performance characteristics, and it's not clear which one should be the default for any potential dictionary literal syntax.
+Rust prefers to make performance costs explicit, and any selection of a default from these two choices may lead to performance surprises that undermine this intention.

-Dictionaries (or `HashMap`s in Rust parlance) aren't a primitive data type, and so they don't get literal syntax.
-If you want more convenient syntax for `HashMap` creation, you can [create a macro](http://stackoverflow.com/questions/27582739/how-do-i-create-a-hashmap-literal/27582993#27582993) to provide it.
+If you want a more convenient syntax for `BTreeMap` or `HashMap` creation, you can [create a macro](http://stackoverflow.com/questions/27562739/how-do-i-create-a-hashmap-literal/27582993#27582993) to provide it.

 #### When should I use an implicit return?